IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

   "John"  => "842-475"
 ```
 {: .output}

 In this example, each name and number is a "key" and "value" pair.
-We can grab Jenny's number (a value) using the associated key:
+We can get Jenny's number (a value) using the associated key:
 ```python
 phonebook["Jenny"]
 ```